West Palm Beach Truancy Lawyer

 Although truancy may seem like a minor offense, in Florida, it can have serious consequences for children, teenagers, and their guardians.
-If your child has been charged with truancy, it is important to have the advice of an experienced Florida criminal defense attorney who can ensure that your child’s interests are protected.
+If your child has been charged with truancy, it is important to have the advice of an experienced West Palm Beach criminal defense attorney who can ensure that your child’s interests are protected.

 In efforts to improve academic performance, the Florida state legislature has instituted penalties for a child’s consistent failure to attend school.
 According to state policy, each school superintendent is responsible for enforcing attendance for all students as well as supporting local law enforcement in its efforts.

 Public schools are further required to implement a series of steps in enforcing school attendance, including: